Initial Contacts and Referrals

 - Consideration of any existing records, including whether the child is the subject of a Child Protection Plan;

-If there are indications that a child may be at risk of Significant Harm, the manager may authorise whatever actions are necessary to protect the child or others in the household from Significant Harm, which may result in the immediate provision of services (see Wiltshire Safeguarding Vulnerable People Partnership Manual, Child Protection Enquiries - Section 47 Children Act 1989 Procedure, Strategy Discussion / Meeting).
+If there are indications that a child may be at risk of Significant Harm, the manager may authorise whatever actions are necessary to protect the child or others in the household from Significant Harm, which may result in the immediate provision of services.
+There should be consideration of a Strategy Discussion and of a multi-agency response (see Wiltshire Safeguarding Vulnerable People Partnership Procedures, Child Protection Enquiries - Section 47 Children Act 1989 Procedure, Strategy Discussion / Meeting).

 If there is suspicion that a crime may have been committed including sexual or physical assault or neglect of the child, the Police must be notified immediately.